rynanda/Reidentification-Multitask-Learning-Fine-Tuning/README.md

-# Reidentification-Multitask-Learning-Fine-Tuning
+# Reidentification, Multi-Task Learning, and Fine Tuning
-Person reidentification using PCA/LDA and deep learning Siamese networks and multi-task learning and fine tuning on the Oxford-IIIT Pets Dataset.
-As part of CAB420 - Machine Learning.
+Person reidentification using PCA/LDA and deep learning Siamese networks evaluated using Top-N accuracy and Cumulative Match Characteristic (CMC) curves.
+Developing and training a non-deep learning using PCA.
+Also developing and evaluating a deep-learning based method using a VGG-like network architecture using triplet data.
+Both methods are compared based on results.
+A brief discussion on ethical concerns as well as necessary pre-processing applied to the data.

+Creating two models suitable for performing image classification and semantic segmentation.
+Fine-tuning a model (MobileNetV3Small), and evaluating the models using pre-defined training/testing splits for the Oxford-IIIT Pets Dataset.
+Models are evaluated on performance and how it differs including figures.
+A brief discussion of methods explored to improve performance for both models and mitigate identified issues.